ovcharovcoder/barva-theme-icons/README.md

-# 🎨 Barva Theme Icons
+# 🎨  Barva Theme Icons for VS Code

 A modern icon theme designed to complement the Barva Theme.